Skip to main content

 SCHEDULE

 We do not have a monthly/block schedule but rather longitudinal curriculum exposing residents to multiple specialty rotations day to day.
 Residents typically work 8 half-day clinics per week.
-A typical week could be comprised of several general dermatology clinics, a surgery clinic, pediatric dermatology clinic and one of our subspecialty clinics (link).
+A typical week could be comprised of several general dermatology clinics, a surgery clinic, pediatric dermatology clinic and one of our subspecialty clinics.

 There is 1 administrative half-day scheduled per resident each week, and Friday morning all residents have an academic half-day for didactics.